Holzlowski/My-first-RPG/README.md

 # My-first-RPG
 This is a small action RPG developed in Unity, loosely inspired by games like *Diablo*.
-The player controls their character via mouse clicks to interact with the game world – such as moving around or attacking enemies.
+The player controls their character via mouse clicks to interact with the game world, such as moving around or attacking enemies.

 ## 🎮 Features